Elisheva-H/IOT_W25_G02_Smart_Prosthesis/README.md

 * ESP32: source code for the esp side (firmware).
 * Documentation: wiring diagram + basic operating instructions
 * Unit Tests: tests for individual hardware components (input / output devices)
-* flutter_app : dart code for our Flutter app.
 * Parameters: contains description of configurable parameters
-* Assets: 3D printed parts, Audio files used in this project,

 ## Arduino/ESP32 libraries used in this project:
 * Servo by Michael Margolis, Arduino - 1.2.2